 The legs of the males are also thicker than the females’, and when they stand, they have a broader stance.

 #7.
 Duck Behavior

-Female duck are more active than males.
-From a very young age you will see ducklings that are constantly on the move, and you will see ducklings behaving like lounge lizards just sitting around watching the world go by.
+Female ducks are more active than males.
+From a very young age, you will see ducklings that are constantly on the move, and you will see ducklings behaving like lounge lizards just sitting around watching the world go by.